Struthers, Ohio

 Struthers is a city in eastern Mahoning County, Ohio, United States, along the Mahoning River.
 The population was 10,063 at the 2020 census.
-Located directly southeast of Youngstown, it is a suburb of the Youngstown–Warren metropolitan area.
+Located directly southeast of Youngstown, it is a suburb in the Youngstown–Warren metropolitan area.

 History

 John Struthers, from Washington County, Pennsylvania, purchased 400 acre of Poland Township land in 1798 and gave it the name Marbletown.
 John Struthers owned this land until the War of 1812 came around when he and his family suffered financial ruin.
 The land was dormant until 1865 when it was purchased by Thomas Struthers.
 Thomas bought this land to honor his father and he was instrumental in bringing industry and railroads to the town.
-Eventually, the town would have its name changed to Struthers by popular vote.
+Eventually, the town name was changed to Struthers by popular vote.

-In 1943, a Jehovah's Witnesses was fined by the city for distributing religious pamphlets door-to-door.
+In 1943, a Jehovah's Witness was fined by the city for distributing religious pamphlets door-to-door.
 The U.S. Supreme Court ruled that this was a violation of the First Amendment in Martin v.
 Struthers.